HiyoriK/fullstack-javascript-project-44/README.md

 5. Brain-prime

-Brain-prime is a game about definning if the given number is prime.
+Brain-prime is a game about defining if the given number is prime.

 * To choose Brain-prime run 'brain-prime' in the terminal.